have-no-clue-what-im-doing/IT3038-Scripts/Project_2/readme.md

-This lab uses BeautifulSoup to scrape the College Football AP website and scrape the rankings for any week starting in 1936 to present.
+This project scrapes the College Football AP Archives.
+It will generate the rankings in a format where they can be used with the Flourish webapp to create graph visualizations.

-It outputs the top 25 for the selected week.
+Here is a [video](https://youtu.be/jSpgypVZjKs) with more detail: